Mazen-Ghanaym/Results-Fetcher/README.md

 - Fetches scores from Codeforces
 - Generates Excel file with Handle and Points columns
 - Preserves empty lines (shows as empty handle with 0 points)

+## Invite CFetcher

+If the contest is private, you need to invite the user **CFetcher** to the contest to allow access to the results.

+- Go to the contest and make sure you have the manager role in the contest.
+- Inside the contest you will find the invitations section in the right sidebar.
+- Click the Manage Invitations and invite the user **CFetcher**.